Progress

 • Supporting efforts to better incentivize tree canopy planting and protection.

-• Supporting the development of watershed-wide high-resolution community tree canopy data and other user-friendly tracking and verification systems.
+• Supporting the development of watershed-wide high-resolution urban tree canopy data.

 Monitoring and assessing progress toward the outcome will occur through data related to community tree plantings and gains or losses of tree canopy over time.